x4dr/Fen/endworld/mecha/computers.md

 ### Storage Space

-Storage space is a computer’s capability to store data and programs.
+Storage space is a computer's capability to store data and programs.
 It is measured in **Storage**.

 ### Programs